-Blueberry season is one of my favorite times of year, and this Jumbo Blueberry Sourdough Discard Muffins recipe puts those freshly picked blueberries to delicious use!
-The batter uses sourdough discard and sour cream, creating a slightly tangy batter that pairs perfectly with the juicy, sweet pop of the blueberries.
-Mix up this recipe so you can have bakery-style blueberry sourdough muffins for breakfast all week long.
+Blueberry season is one of my favorite times of year, and this easy Sourdough Discard Blueberry Muffins recipe puts freshly picked blueberries and leftover sourdough starter to delicious use!
+The sourdough discard in the batter creates a slight tang that pairs perfectly with the sweet, juicy pop of the blueberries.

 Why We Love This Recipe

-- It's the perfect way to use your discard to make a delicious sourdough muffins recipe instead of tossing it in the trash.
-Other great ways to use it up is with these sourdough discard chocolate chip cookies and sourdough discard banana bread!
+- It's one of the best ways to use your sourdough discard instead of tossing it in the trash.
+Other great ways to use it up is with these sourdough chocolate chip cookies and sourdough discard banana bread!

 - It works well with both fresh or frozen blueberries, so you can make it all year long!